prakharjadaun/UPES/Data Communication and Computer Networks/ReadME.md

 # **Data Communication and Computer Networks**

 This repository contains all the experiments that I have performed in DCCN lab.
+The experiments are as follows:

+### **Experiment 1**
+1. Binary Addition.
+2. Bitwise Operators